Netflix stealth price hike as it axes “Basic” plan

 So I think it’s better to simply cancel your Netflix when you’ve run out of things to watch, and rejoin later on when you’ve exhausted other services or really want to catch something new on Netflix.

 The key exception is those getting Netflix bundled in with their Sky or BT TV package.
-These are the Basic tiers as standard (you might have upgraded) and sometimes, if you got a decent deal when signing up or haggling, might be costing you less than the RRP of £6.99.
+Sometimes, if you got a decent deal when signing up or haggling, it might be costing you less than the usual price.

 Saying that, I still think it’s better to ditch traditional pay TV services like Sky and Virgin as you’ll be paying over the odds in most cases for channels you probably don’t watch.